rexresearch

 propagates through one lattice unit, the crystal on the right in

-FIG. 2 is reduced in length by one lattice unit and the crystal on
+FIG. 2 is reduced in length by one lattice unit and the crystal

-periods in the crystal (ignoring polarization degeneracy) each
+lattice periods in the crystal (ignoring polarization

-time the shock wave passes over one lattice unit, the number of
+degeneracy) each time the shock wave passes over one lattice

-states in each band in the pre-shocked crystal must decrease by
+unit, the number of states in each band in the pre-shocked

-one and increase by one in the post-shocked crystal.
-This transfer
+crystal must decrease by one and increase by one in the

-process is indicated by the mode movement arrows in FIG. 2 for the
+mode movement arrows in FIG. 2 for the lowest two bands.
+It

-lowest two bands.
-It should be noted that to accomplish this in
+should be noted that to accomplish this in the case of the

-the case of the second band, it is necessary for a mode to move up
+second band, it is necessary for a mode to move up through the

-preshocked region and the first bandgap in the postshocked region.
+region and the first bandgap in the postshocked region.

-[0070] Indeed, the large frequency changes in FIGS. 3 and 4 are a
+[0070] Indeed, the large frequency changes in FIGS. 3 and 4 are

-propagates through a lattice unit.
+shock propagates through a lattice unit.

 [0071] While a significant change in the frequency of